ducphan122/spring-food-ordering-system/Readme.md

 ├── Order Service
 │   └── Order Database (including customer data table) └── Kafka (for event sourcing)

+**This is example of restaurant only** order_restaurant_m_view is a materialized view in restaurant schema, order service will use this to get restaurant data.
+This materialized view will have restaurantId and productId as composite key, the data structure represents a restaurant-product relationship where:
+- One restaurant can have many products
+- Each row represents a unique restaurant-product combination

 ## How to run the project